Experienced Custody Lawyers in Montgomery and Bucks County, PA

 - Stability and continuity related to the child's education, family, and community life.

 - Does the child have a preference regarding the parent?

 - Have there been parental attempts to turn the child against the other parent?

-- Which party is more likely to maintain a loving, stable, consistent, and nurturing relationship with the child, adequate for the child's emotional needs?
+- Which party is more likely to maintain a loving, stable, consistent, and nurturing relationship with the child?

 - Which party is more likely to attend to the child's daily physical, emotional, developmental, educational, and unique needs?

 - What is the proximity of the residences of the parties?

 - Each party's availability to care for the child or ability to make appropriate child-care arrangements.